-Imani Enterprises is a company dedicated to the advancement of Youth, Arts and Culture.
+Imani Enterprises is a Toronto based company dedicated to the advancement of Youth, Arts and Culture.
 Imani Enterprises was founded in Halifax, Nova Scotia in 1994 as a response to the need for positive cultural programming with an arts education focus.
-We are now based in Toronto, Ontario and our company has continued to evolve over the years.

-Imani Creative Consulting – is a Global Arts Education Service that introduces creativity as a means of communication and outreach.
-We provide creative and innovative services to: Individuals, schools, community based organizations and corporations.
+Imani Creative Consulting – is a Global Arts Creative Consulting Service that introduces creativity as a means of communication and outreach.
+We provide creative and innovative services to: corporations, individuals, schools and community based organizations.
 Our services are designed to help our clients realize that arts and creativity can add to a better quality of life and we make our clients part of the creative process.

-Performance art and creativity is an essential tool for life long learning.
-The arts create an opportunity for youth, and adults to feel a sense of recognition and belonging in today’s society.
-Our workshops and one on one consultations are devoted to the personal development of our clients through the creative process.
+Performance art and creativity is an essential tool for lifelong learning.
+The arts create an opportunity for adults, and youth to feel a sense of recognition and belonging in today’s society.
+Our workshops, projects, and programs are devoted to the professional and creative development of our clients and their prospective audience or participants through a specified creative process.

-Imani Creative Consulting offers a unique service because we will customize our workshops to suit our clients’ needs.
-We also have a unique competitive advantage, because we have an established network in Toronto, Montreal and Nova Scotia.
-Using improv, movement, voice and speech, writing and spoken word; we use a multi disciplinary approach in all of our work.
-We are able to develop workshops based on themes outlined by the client, and execute them in a professional, creative and timely fashion.
-Anne-Marie Woods is our lead consultant, she is a pioneer in arts education and arts outreach work.
-Her diverse experience and extensive background make her an excellent facilitator, communicator and very efficient at assessing our clients’ creative needs.
-Support personnel to aid in the delivery of workshops comes from a pool of professional artists that have been affiliated with our company for many years.
+We offer a unique service because we customize our workshops to suit our clients’ needs.
+We also have a unique competitive advantage, because we have an established network in Toronto, Montreal, Trinidad, Atlanta, and London, England.
+We use a multi-disciplinary approach in all of our work and are able to develop workshops or projects based on themes outlined by the client.
+We then draw up an outline of the project and execute the tasks required in a professional, creative and timely fashion.
+Anne-Marie Woods our Creative Director and Lead Consultant is a pioneer in arts education and arts outreach work.
+Her diverse experience and extensive background make her an excellent facilitator, communicator and very efficient at assessing client needs.
+We hire support personnel to aid in the delivery of larger workshops that come from a pool of professional artists that have been affiliated with our company for many years.

-Anne‑Marie Woods, our lead consultant is an educator, producer, performance artist and a writer.
+Anne‑Marie Woods is an educator, producer, director, performance artist, writer, manager and creative consultant.
 She has a theatre arts degree from Dalhousie University in Halifax, Nova Scotia.
-She also studied for one year at the Maritime Conservatory of Music.
-She completed one year teacher’s training at Freedom Theatre in Philadelphia, one of the oldest and most prestigious Theatres in North America.
-While at Freedom Theatre she also took an advanced August Wilson Scene Study class, was assistant to the director Walter Dallas, on the stage production of Cooley High and was an advanced and beginner acting teacher.
+She also studied classical voice for one year at the Maritime Conservatory of Music.
+She completed one year teacher’s training at Freedom Theatre in Philadelphia, and she is a graduate of the HRDC SEB (self-employment business program).
 Anne-Marie’s extensive background stems from her dedication to the advancement of youth arts and culture.
 In 2001 she served as a playwright in residence at Young Peoples Theatre.
-Also in 2001 she was the first Canadian to be selected as a featured artist in the Nationally Acclaimed National Black Theatre Festival in Winston Salem North Carolina.
-She has received many grants and awards for her work as a performance artist including: an Ontario Arts Council Word of Mouth grant, a Canada Council grant to theatre artists, Canada Council playwright in residence grant, Canada Council Spoken Word and Storytelling Grant, 5 Canada Council travel grants, and a Canada Council operations grant to host a Toronto artist in Nova Scotia.
-She has received a Bob Marley Day Award from Mayor David Miller for her youth work and community outreach, an East Coast Music Award for African Canadian Artist of the Year, and a Rebels With a Cause Community Activism Award.
+Also in 2001 she was the first Canadian to be selected as a featured artist in the prestigious National Black Theatre Festival in Winston Salem North Carolina.
+She has received many grants and awards for her work as a performance artist and community development worker including: several Ontario Arts Council Word of Mouth grant, a Canada Council grant to theatre artists, Canada Council playwright in residence grant, Canada Council Spoken Word and Storytelling Grant, 5 Canada Council travel grants, a Canada Council operations grant to host a Toronto artist in Nova Scotia, and two International Residency Grants to do a residency at the University of the West Indies in Trinidad.
+Most recently she was nominated and received the award as one of the top 100 Black Women in Canada to Watch, a Harry Jerome Award for Excellence in Entertainment, a Bob Marley Day Award from Mayor David Miller for her youth work and community outreach.

-Ms. Woods has been a cultural educator doing workshops, community outreach and motivational speaking in the school system and cross cultural communities since 1993.
-In 2002 she developed the new speaker series “Artivationally Speaking” where she developed speeches with a creative flair on various societal topics affecting today’s youth.
-She has been booked to present her speeches for the Nova Scotia, Ottawa and Montreal School Boards, the Toronto District School Board, Peel Regional School Board and the Toronto Catholic District School Board.
+Ms. Woods has been a cultural educator doing workshops, community outreach and motivational speaking in the school system and cross cultural communities since 1988.
+In 2002 she developed the new speaker series “Artivationally Speaking” where she developed one woman presentations with a creative flair on various societal topics.
+She has been booked to present her speeches for the Nova Scotia, Ottawa and Montreal School Boards, the Toronto District School Board, Peel Regional School Board and the Toronto Catholic District School Board, several universities in Ontario and Nova Scotia.
 She has performed in professional theatre productions such as: Harlem Duet, Gospel at Colonus, Adventures of a Black Girl in Search of God, and Afrika Solo.
 She sang in a professional singing group called Four The Moment for twelve and a half years.
 Four The Moment was a Nova Scotia based group with international critical acclaim.
 They performed at the St. Lucia Jazz Festival, the Women in E motion Festival in Germany, Roy Thompson Hall, New York Lincoln Centre and they opened up Dr. May Angelou in Toronto in 1996 and in 2003.
 She has produced shows for Harbourfront Centre, the Innoversity Creative Summit, and she wrote and produced a children’s play for the KYTES program at St. Stephens Community House.

 Her extensive background in recreation, community outreach, anti-racist education, media, performance art, and production make her an expert in her field and makes her well connected to many different communities in Toronto and other parts of North America.
-Some of her associates have been, Dalton Higgins Artistic Director of Music Programming at Harbourfront Centre, Cynthia Reyes, Managing Director of Diversipro, Shelley Hamilton, jazz artist and performance artist, b current theatre, Pierre Tetrault and Allen McInnes of Young Peoples theatre and Monique Johnson of Elevated Grounds.
+Some of her associates have been: Mitchell Cohen President of Daniels Corporation, Dalton Higgins Artistic Director of Music Programming at Harbourfront Centre, Cynthia Reyes, Managing Director of Diversipro, Shelley Hamilton, jazz artist and performance artist, b current theatre, Pierre Tetrault and Allen McInnes of Young Peoples theatre and Monique Johnson of Elevated Grounds, Don Kinch of Nu Century Arts in Birmingham, England and Marvin George of University of the West Indies Creative Arts Department in Trinidad.
 She is a member of ACTRA, Canadian Actors Equity, The League of Canadian Poets, SOCAN and The Playwrights Guild of Canada.